quicwg/base-drafts/draft-ietf-quic-transport.md

 that the endpoint can use the connection ID from a packet to reset the connection.
 An endpoint that uses this design MUST either use the same connection ID length for all connections or encode the length of the connection ID such that it can be recovered without state.
 In addition, it cannot provide a zero-length connection ID.

 Revealing the Stateless Reset Token allows any entity to terminate the connection, so a value can only be used once.
-This method for choosing the Stateless Reset Token means that the combination of connection ID and static key cannot occur for another connection.
+This method for choosing the Stateless Reset Token means that the combination of connection ID and static key MUST NOT be used for another connection.
 A denial of service attack is possible if the same connection ID is used by instances that share a static key, or if an attacker can cause a packet to be routed to an instance that has no state but the same static key (see {{reset-oracle}}).
-A connection ID from a connection that is reset by revealing the Stateless Reset Token cannot be reused for new connections at nodes that share a static key.
+A connection ID from a connection that is reset by revealing the Stateless Reset Token MUST NOT be reused for new connections at nodes that share a static key.

 Note that Stateless Reset packets do not have any cryptographic protection.